Travel Vaccines and Advice for Togo

 It is best to receive your visa before arrival to avoid any issues upon entry.

-What is the Climate Like in Togo?
+What Is the Climate Like in Togo?

 Togo tends to generally have a hot and tropical climate.
 The year is spent between four seasons.
 From March to April, the climate tends to be hot and dry, while the rainy season comes May through October.
 The recommended time to visit Togo is during the drier winter, November through February.